Tummy tuck (abdominoplasty)

 Muscle tightening: pregnancy and weight loss can stretch the abdominal muscles apart, with Dr Colbert adding multiple layers of reinforcement to help reposition the muscles in to their original position.

-To help ensure proper healing it is important to take time before returning to activities.
-Non-vigorous activities (e.g. office job or light duties) can be recommenced at two weeks, while strenuous activities and exercise should be avoided for at least six weeks.
+To help ensure proper healing it is important to take your time before returning to activities.
+Non-vigorous activities (e.g. office job or light duties) can be recommenced at two weeks, while strenuous activities and exercise should be avoided for at least six to eight weeks.
 Driving should be avoided for four weeks, as performing an emergency stop may put the wound at risk from seatbelt pressure.
 You will be asked to wear a supportive garment for eight weeks after surgery.

 Tummy tuck surgery involves trading the excess skin and stretched muscles for a scar on the abdomen.